 • Mood swings

-Methadone withdrawal symptoms will typically start sometime between 12 to 48 hours after last taking methadone.
-People start experiencing flu-like symptoms such as fever and muscle aches and pains.
+Methadone withdrawal symptoms will typically start sometime between 12 to 48 hours after the last taking methadone was taken.
+People start experiencing flu-like symptoms, such as fever and muscle aches and pains.

-By the third week people typically still experience an overall lack of energy, difficulty sleeping, and continued methadone cravings.
+By the third week, people typically still experience an overall lack of energy, difficulty sleeping, and continued methadone cravings.
 Many people will continue to experience PAWs (post-acute withdrawal symptoms) for up to 6 weeks.
-It’s not uncommon for someone to experience PAWs for years after methadone detox.
+It’s not uncommon for someone to experience PAWs for years after going through treatment at a methadone detox center.
 These symptoms include depression, irritability, and difficulty concentrating.
-A rehab facility can help you in managing PAWs.

 Methadone is known as a synthetic opioid agonist.
-It is commonly used to help people overcome opioid addiction, and if used properly it can do just that.
+It is commonly used to help people overcome opioid addiction.
 Many addiction treatment facilities have had great success in prescribing methadone and overseeing its administration.
 It can help greatly with the detox process from other opioids like heroin and fentanyl.
-This is especially true with it is combined with a well-rounded addiction treatment program.
-However, methadone is still an opioid so there is the potential for abuse.
+This is especially true when it is combined with a well-rounded addiction treatment program.
+However, methadone is still an opioid, so there is still potential for abuse.

 How Does Someone Get Addicted to Methadone?

 If someone begins taking more methadone than what is prescribed or gains more than one prescription, addiction is very likely.
-It’s also possible that the individual can relapse to other opioids like heroin.
+It’s also possible that the individual can use other opioids like injectable heroin to achieve a similar high.
 However, if an individual follows a medication-assisted treatment plan utilizing methadone, as prescribed by a physician, they are less likely to become addicted.

 Overcoming Methadone Addiction

 If you or someone you love is suffering from methadone addiction, the most important thing to do is seek treatment.
-You’ll likely need to start with a medical detox to overcome the physical dependence on methadone.
+You’ll likely need to start to overcome the physical dependence on methadone.
 This can last for a few weeks to a few months.

-Once someone has successfully completed an inpatient methadone detox they should attend an addiction treatment program.
-There are two types of programs available, an inpatient program or an outpatient program.
-Both forms of treatment can be successful in helping someone overcome methadone addiction.
-Inpatient treatment means will you live at the facility, whereas outpatient treatment you will attend therapy and other programs during the day and go home in the evenings.
-The form of care that is best suited for you or your loved one will be recommended after a full evaluation and detox are completed.
+Once someone has completed treatment at a methadone detox center, they should join an addiction treatment program.
+All forms of treatment can be successful in helping someone overcome methadone addiction.
+Inpatient treatment means you will live at the facility, whereas outpatient treatment means you will attend therapy and other programs during the day and go home in the evenings.
+The form of care that is best suited for you or your loved one will be recommended after a full evaluation and detox is completed.

-Both forms of addiction treatment will include various forms of therapy, drug addiction education, and relapse prevention planning.
+All forms of addiction treatment should include various forms of therapy, drug addiction education, and relapse prevention planning.
 Your or your loved ones’ specific treatment plan will be customized to address all underlying causes related to methadone addiction.

 methadone addiction